BlauGroup/RNMC/README.md

 gcc -o libsqlite3.so -shared -fPIC sqlite3.c -lpthread -ldl
 ```

-in which case `RNMC` can be built like this:
+in which case, the simulators can be built like this:

 ```
 export CPATH=$HOME/sqlite-amalgamation-3360000:$CPATH